 Sweden is a country which has never been considered as cheap place to travel.
 High taxes and strict labor laws make products and services in this country expensive.
 However, of all the Scandinavians, it has become much more affordable.

-Update.
+Sweden is not as expensive as Norway, many museums are free to visit and it is possible to rent affordable accommodation.
 On the 19th of December Swedish Central Bank has risen its main interest rate for the first time in 5 years.
 Riksbank’s experiment to boost inflation (and economic growth) by inventing negative interest rates is finished (for a while?).
 It was the decision which was expected and we saw the slow growth of Krona from the 09 October.

-Krona has lost more than 3% in comparison with Euro and more than 7% with USD.
+Krona has lost more than 4,6% in comparison with Euro and more than 21,9% with USD.

-Inflation rate is 1.8% and EU inflation is 1.6%.
+Inflation rate is 8.5% and EU inflation is 9.1%.

 There are plenty of cheap tickets to Sweden from other European countries.
-The cheapest tickets in March are:
+The cheapest tickets in November are:

-19€ from Gdansk
+20€ from Gdansk

 26€ from London